almostintuitive/itchingpixels.github.io/_posts/2013-01-25-life-in-a-startup-incubator.markdown

 I should have started my UX Design Masters in London in the middle of September..
 The whole thing was a big mess!

 One month later, we had two prototypes, an<a href="http://planblabs.net" target="_blank"> Estonian company</a>, a seed investment, advice from 30+ mentors and a lot of opportunities.
-In one sentence: it was definitely worth it.<!--more-->
+In one sentence: it was definitely worth it.

 But, there were a lot of really unexpected realizations during the time I spent there and these were the most important ones: